nolanholden/VectorNav/README.md

 #### VN-100

 **(optional) void tareAttitude()**
 This is an optional function to tare (zero) the attitude at the current orientation.
+It takes about 5 seconds to complete this command.
 For example, the following code tares the attitude.

 ```C++
 VN200 IMU(10);